 This article explains how to set up environment variables in Windows 11.

-Environment variables are a powerful feature in Windows systems used by various processes and applications to determine operational behaviors depending on specific system-wide or user-specific settings.
+Environment variables are a powerful feature in Windows systems.
+Various processes and applications use them to determine operational behaviors based on specific system-wide or user-specific settings.

-They are used to store configuration data and system state information that can be accessed by different software applications and services running on a Windows system.
+They store configuration data and system state information that can be accessed by different software applications and services running on a Windows system.

 You can customize your System’s behavior for different applications and tasks by setting up environment variables.
 For example, you can set a variable to specify the path to a specific tool or define a variable that controls the behavior of a specific application.

-In Windows 11, creating environment variables can be done through the System Properties, the Command Prompt, or PowerShell.
+In Windows 11, environment variables can be created through System Properties, the Command Prompt, or PowerShell.

 Using System Properties